HenryLaur/ml-projects/srGAN/README.md

 # SR GAN
 Trained for enough epochs to see results however did not converge.
-Possible that if trained slower and lower learing rate it might converge better but the results do not look promising
+Possible that if trained slower and lower learning rate it might converge better but the results do not look promising

 # Example of input
 ![1](./0_down_scaled_0115.png)